Bus, Taxi & Toy Train Fares To Darjeeling

 Bus fare from Siliguri to Darjeeling Via Rohini: Rs.
 130.00 per person

-Note: The Mongpu route is taken in case the Hill Cart Road is closed.
+Note: The Mongpu route is taken in case other routes are closed.

-NJP to Darjeeling: Not operational since Sept 2010 due to track damage
+NJP to Darjeeling: Presently suspended due to landslides.

 Siliguri main bus stand (Tenzing Norgay Bus Terminus on Hill Cart Road) is about 8kms away from NJP station.
 You can either take an auto rickshaw, a cycle rickshaw or a taxi from NJP to reach the bus terminus at Siliguri.